Veincentre logo

 Leg Ulcers Treatment

-At Veincentre, we have almost 20 years’ experience in treating venous leg ulcers via EVLA and foam sclerotherapy.
-We find that these methods lead to quicker healing and longer-lasting results than traditional approaches (see below).
+All our treatments are walk-in, walk-out and require no surgery.
+We find that these methods lead to quicker healing and longer-lasting results than traditional approaches.
 In our experience, leg ulcers tend to remain healed following this treatment pathway.

 As the article itself states, this trial was the first to demonstrate that “early endovenous ablation of superficial venous reflux resulted in faster healing of venous leg ulcers and more time free from ulcers than deferred endovenous ablation”.